 - Discover Peru’s rich musical traditions during a captivating private performance by an expert in Andean music.

-- Opt to trek the last portion of the Inca Trail from KM 104 to Machu Picchu on select departures.
+- From April through December, opt to trek the last portion of the Inca Trail from KM 104 to Machu Picchu.

 Arrive in Lima and transfer to your hotel, located in the city’s exclusive residential district of Miraflores.
 Founded in 1535 by Spanish conquistador Francisco Pizarro, this “City of Kings” is a blend of colonial structures, pre-Colombian sites and modern conveniences.

-Fly to Cusco, located more than 11,000 feet above sea level.
-Stop for lunch in the central square, and then take part in a photography workshop, learning pointers from a professional, before proceeding to the Sacred Valley of the Incas.
-En route, visit Manos de la Comunidad to interact with the South American camelids living there — such as llamas and alpacas — and learn about the valuable fibers created from their coats.
+Fly to Cusco, located more than 11,000 feet above sea level, where you are met and transferred to the Sacred Valley of the Incas.
+En route, visit an animal sanctuary to interact with the South American camelids living there — such as llamas and alpacas — and learn about the valuable fibers created from their coats.
+Then, visit the beautiful Hacienda Sarapampa to savor lunch with the owner, who cordially shares his family’s history in farming and shows you around the farm.
 Continue to your awe-inspiring resort, designed to fit in with the Sacred Valley’s landscapes.

 Visit a remote village where the local residents provide a hands-on introduction to the customs and crafts that make up their way of life, including weaving and cooking, for an A&K-exclusive experience.
 Then, participate in one of Peru’s oldest and most sacred rituals when you join a local shaman in a traditional offering to Mother Earth (Pachamama).
-After this spiritual ceremony, visit the Kuychi Center to meet the children at Niños del Arco Iris (Children of the Rainbow), a project supported by A&K Philanthropy, which provides education, nutrition, medical care and hope to children in the Sacred Valley.
-Eat lunch on site before returning to your hotel, where you prepare for your visit to Machu Picchu with a private lecture from a renowned scholar and certified expert on the Incas.
+After this spiritual ceremony, visit the Kuychi Center to meet the children at Niños del Arco Iris (Children of the Rainbow), a project supported by Abercrombie & Kent Philanthropy that provides education, nutrition, medical care and hope to children in the Sacred Valley.
+Sit down to lunch served on site before returning to your hotel, where you prepare for your visit to Machu Picchu with a private lecture from a renowned scholar and expert on the Incas.
 Enjoy the rest of the afternoon at leisure, gazing upon the soaring Andes and savoring a refreshing Scenic Sundowner.

 - Visit the San Blas Neighborhood, a unique, bohemian enclave where you find the workshops of artisans.